NaiveY/liorf_gt/README.md

+# Cartin dataset
+------------------- 2025-04-25 -----------------------
+- imageProjection.cpp: remove NaN points for ouster32 lidar(is_dense = false)
+- mapOptimization.cpp: make is_degenarate = false, this will not reduve the weight of lidar at any time(especially for lwn data)

+- modify the lio_sam_ouster.yaml for running Cartin dataset
+- for loop_closure parameters, give a greater value for historyKeyframeSearchTimeDiff and historyKeyframeSearchRadius(mainly for blue_loop data)

+# Running instruction

+change savePCDDirectory to customized folder path roslaunch lio_rf run_lio_sam_ouster.launch play the data rosbags

 # New Feature
 ------------------- Update Date: 2022-11-20 -------------------
 - This version has removed the feature extraction module, making it easier to adapt to different lidars;